gak/teslatte/README.md

 Teslatte is both a CLI and a Rust crate for interacting with the Tesla API.

-A Tesla API using the `owner-api.teslamotors.com` endpoint as well as parts of the OAuth flow.

-Currently, it only supports some the API.
+It is fairly trivial to add in new endpoints if you feel like creating a PR, but please:
+* Write some unit tests if it relies on new or changed data structures.

-It is fairly trivial to add in new endpoints if you feel like creating a PR.
-Please let me know if your PR is a massive change before spending a lot of time on it.
+* Let me know if your PR is a massive change before spending a lot of time on it.

+## APIs implemented

+Only the Owner API is partially supported by this crate, with plans to support the Fleet API and the Command Mode SDK.

+[`API.md`](API.md) contains a table of all known Tesla APIs (official and unofficial) and if Teslatte supports it, and where the API details were scraped from.

 ## References

 Thanks to https://tesla-api.timdorr.com/ for their excellent reference.

-Tesla API recently released [API documentation for their "Fleet API"](https://developer.tesla.com/docs/fleet-api) which appears to be similar to the Tesla Owner API.
+Tesla recently released [API documentation for their "Fleet API"](https://developer.tesla.com/docs/fleet-api) which appears to be similar to the Tesla Owner API.

+Tesla also recently released a [Command Mode SDK](https://github.com/teslamotors/vehicle-command/) which also includes a proxy for the Fleet API.

 ## CLI